Fiston-pro/LinkUpNow/README.md

 ## 📞 Contact

-For questions, contact the SmileUp team.
+For questions, contact the LinkUpNow team.